 - Marriott Country Club Plaza: 4445 Main St, Kansas City, MO, 0.9mi/1.45km from campus

 The average cost per night at a local hotel with be $100 to $125 USD.
-(Call either of the suggested hotels directly and identify that you are a UMKC student to get special rates.)
+(Call the suggested hotels directly and identify that you are a UMKC student to get special rates.)

 Admission to the University DOES NOT guarantee you will receive university housing.
 You are responsible for arranging your own housing.